PairUni: Pairwise Training for Unified Multimodal Language Models: Method

-\textbf{(2) Pairwise GRPO with UG data pairs.} To reduce conflict between understanding and generation tasks, we reorganize training around a set of paired training examples $\mathcal{P} = \{p\}_{p=1}^M$.
+\textbf{(2) Pairwise GRPO with UG data pairs.} To mitigate the task interference inherent in mixed-batch training (as discussed in Section~\ref{sec:intro}), we reorganize training around a set of paired training examples $\mathcal{P} = \{p\}_{p=1}^M$.
 Each pair $p$ consists of two datapoints: one generation example and one understanding example that are semantically aligned.
 This pairing is defined at the data level, not at the trajectory level: each data item in the pair can produce multiple trajectories through sampling.

 For each paired datapoint $p$, we generate a set of trajectories $\{\tau^{(u)}_{p,k}\}_{k=1}^{K_u}$ for the understanding side, and $\{\tau^{(g)}_{p,k}\}_{k=1}^{K_g}$ for the generation side.
 These trajectories are grouped by task type and prompt to compute group-relative advantages.
 Specifically, we calculate $\widehat A^{(u)}_t$ and $\widehat A^{(g)}_t$ as the normalized reward within the respective task-type group, using GRPO's group-based normalization.